Jim Keller (engineer)

 James B. Keller (born 1958/1959) is an American microprocessor engineer best known for his work at AMD, Apple, and Tesla.
 He was the lead architect of the AMD K8 microarchitecture (including the original Athlon 64) and was involved in designing the Athlon (K7) and Apple A4/A5 processors.
 He was coauthor of the specifications for the x86-64 instruction set and HyperTransport interconnect.
 From 2012 to 2015 he returned to AMD to work on the AMD K12 and Zen microarchitectures.
+He is currently the CEO of Tenstorrent, a position he assumed in January 2023.
+He previously held the position of CTO in the same company since 2020.

 Early life, family and education

 Jim Keller was born in New Jersey as the second of six children.
 His father worked at General Electric Aerospace as a mechanical engineer, and his mother was a stay-at-home mother during his childhood then became a therapist later in life.

 He graduated from Pennsylvania State University in 1980 with a B.S. in electrical engineering.